open-austin/open-austin.github.io/_posts/2017-01-17-yearly-review.md

 As an all-volunteer organization, we labored to accomplish the achievements listed above.
 This year, we want to deepen our impact and try harder to support existing organizations in our community.

-In order to do this, our coreteam has chosen three internal projects and we'd like your help with it.
-[Apply here to join our coreteam].(https://openaustin.typeform.com/to/zyE0a4)
+In order to do this, our coreteam has chosen three internal projects and we'd like your help with it. **[Apply here to join our coreteam.](https://openaustin.typeform.com/to/zyE0a4)**

 1. Membership Development Plan
   - We want to make it easier for volunteers to assume roles within the organization, on projects, and in planning.
 We want to accommodate varying levels of availability.